tsdb — The DOTSV Database Runner

 • <target>.vk.rtv — sorted by (value, key); UUID list in col 3

 Rows are sorted lexicographically on col 1, then col 2, enabling O(log n) binary search.
+Canonical array values from the source .dov are kept packed in column 2; use ptsv if per-element rows are needed.
 The last line is a # YYYYDDMMhhmmss timestamp matching the source .dov.
 Not hand-authored.

 qtsv (Query TSV)